Munshibari family of Ulipur

-The Munshibari was a feudal estate in Kurigram District in the Division of Rajshahi, Bengal (present day Bangladesh).
+The Munshibari was a feudal estate in Kurigram District in the Division of Rangpur, Bengal (present day Bangladesh).
 It was founded in the mid-18th century by an official of the Rulers of Bengal.

 History

 During the period of Brojendra Lal Munshi, a custodian was chosen named Kanai Lal Sarkar.
 According to him, during the reign of Nawab Shirajuddaula, the sixth Nawab of Bengal, Bihar and Orissa of the Afshar Dynasty, Bonwari Munshi had an employee under the latter, with the title of Munshi.

 Bonwari Munshi once had come for hunting to the area of Dharnibari Union by river over the Bamnee.
 He liked the land and suggested this to the Nawab and requested some for himself, receiving 21.20 acres of land for himself and a further 11.20 acres for Laxmi Narayan.
 The family hence established the estate with around 34 acres of land under Bonwari Munshi and Laxmi Narayan.

 The Islamic Mission and Foundation had taken 7.42 acres of land that had been adjoining the building for almost a century under the Government.
 There, a hospital and a mosque had been set up for the local people.
 In addition, some land had been given to local people on an annual lease.